TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 31/Proverbs 31.23.md

 ---

-Her husband is known in the gates, When he sitteth among the elders of the land.
+Her husband is respected in the gates, when he sits among the elders of the land.